alexeykosh/alexeykosh/README.md

 * 👋 My name is Alexey Koshevoy
 * 👀 I am a cognitive scientist interested in the evolution of communication systems, scientific visualisation and sociolinguistics
-* 📚 Currently, I am a pre-doctoral studen at the Cognitive Science department at ENS Paris
+* 📚 Currently, I am a pre-doctoral student at the Cognitive Science department at ENS Paris
 * 📫 You can reach me by email: alexeykochevoy@gmail.com